Metekhi: History

 The district was one of the earliest inhabited areas on the city's territory.
 According to traditional accounts, King Vakhtang I Gorgasali erected here a church and a fort which served also as a king's residence; hence comes the name Metekhi which dates back to the 12th century and literally means “the area around the palace”.
 Tradition holds that it was also a site where the 5th-century martyr lady Saint Shushanik was buried.
 However, none of these structures have survived the Mongol invasion of 1235.

 The extant Metekhi Church of Assumption, resting upon the top of the hill, was built by the Georgian king St Demetrius II circa 1278–1284 and is somewhat an unusual example of domed Georgian Orthodox church.
 It was later damaged and restored several times.
-King Rostom (r.
-1633–1658) fortified the area around the church with a strong citadel garrisoned by some 3,000 soldiers.
+Safavid-appointed vali/king Rostom (r.
+1633–1658) fortified the area around the church with a strong citadel and garrisoned it with Iranian soldiers.
 Under the Russian rule (established in 1801), the church lost its religious purpose and was used as a barracks (R. G. Suny, p.
 93).
 The citadel was demolished in 1819 and replaced by a new building which functioned as the infamous jail down to the Soviet era, and was closed only in 1938.

 Amid the Great Purges, the Georgian Communist chief Lavrenti Pavlovich Beria intended to destroy the church as well, but met a stubborn opposition by a group of Georgian intellectuals led by the painter and art collector Dimitri Shevardnadze.
 Beria replied to their urges, that it would surely be enough to preserve a scale model of the church so that people could see it in a museum, and then is said to have told Shevardnadze privately that if he gave up his efforts to save the church he would be appointed director of the future museum.
 The artist refused and was imprisoned and executed (Ami Knight, p.
 84).
 The building was preserved, however.
 In the later part of Soviet period the church was used as a theatre.
 The equestrian statue of King Vakhtang I Gorgaslan by the sculptor Elguja Amashukeli was erected in front of the church in 1961.

 In the late 1980s, Catholicos-Patriarch of All Georgia Ilia II launched a popularly supported campaign aiming at the restoration of the church to the Georgian Patriarchate.
 A well-known dissident and the future president of Georgia Zviad Gamsakhurdia went on a hunger strike in support of this demand.
 Despite initial resistance from the local Communist leadership, the church became functioning again in 1988.